grasshoff/philhistcomp/projects/terminological_continuity/ideal_strategy.md

         12. text of corresponding sentence
     5. turn dataframe_B into json-file.
 This is the **second checkpoint**
     6. analyse linguistic features of the sentences in columns 4 (d), 8 (h), and  12 (l) using part-of-speech tag and dependency (maybe turn into 3 separate doc-objects, one for each author, in order to facilitate analysis)
     7. extract all adjectives and verbs that stand in direct relation with matches (i.e. with the terms "soul" and/or "faculty" as well as with the substituting pronouns).
-The underlying idea of step 7 is the following: since *all* sentences are dealing with the concept of "soul" and/or "faculty", an analysis of their semantic similarity will yield a high degree of similarity, no matter *how* the three authors elaborate on those concepts.
-One should thus ignore the common feature of all those sentences (i.e. the term "soul" and/or "faculty") by only taking into account the verbs and adjectives used in conncetion with those terms.
+The underlying idea of step 7 is the following: since *all* remaining sentences are dealing with the concept of "soul" and/or "faculty", an analysis of their semantic similarity will yield a high degree of similarity, no matter *how* the three authors elaborate on those concepts.
+One should thus ignore the common feature of all those sentences (i.e. the term "soul" and/or "faculty") and only take into account the verbs and adjectives used in connection with those terms.
+This will allow for a more fine-grained semantic comparison.
 Important: include negation *as part of* the adjectives and verbs
     8. create dataframe_C with 2 columns for each author, i.e. 6 columns in total:
         1. all adjectives used in direct connection with "soul" and/or "faculty" in Descartes
         2. all verbs used in direct connection with "soul" and/or "faculty" in Descartes